damoye/shadowsocksgo/README.md

 # ssgo
 There are too many features in Shadowsocks.
-And I just want a TCP proxy with the AES-256-CFB encryption.
+I just want a TCP proxy with the AES-256-CFB encryption.

+***"Do One Thing and Do It Well."***

 ## Install